aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 </p>

 <p>
-Lets configure Nginx as a reverse proxy to forward web requests to our ASP.NET Core app, we need to modify /etc/nginx/sites-available/default.
+Lets configure Nginx as a reverse proxy to forward web requests to our ASP.NET Core app (which will be hosted at http://localhost:5000), we need to modify /etc/nginx/sites-available/default.
 Let’s open it in a text editor, and replace the contents with the following:
 <pre><code>
 server {
  listen 80;